justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 # Allocation

-The main allocation function takes a fast or slow path depending upon whether a free slot is found on the current heap page:
+The main allocation function takes a fast or slow path depending upon whether a free slot is found on the current heap page.

+The logic in simplified form is:

     result = try_alloc();
     if (result)